What Is Basal Cell Carcinoma?

 Avoid too much sun.
 Stay out of sunlight between 10 a.m. and 2 p.m., when the sun's UVB burning rays are strongest.

 Use sunscreen.
 The sun’s UVA rays are present all day long -- that’s why you need daily sunscreen.
-Make sure you apply sunscreen with at least a sun 6% and a protection factor of 30 to all parts of the skin that aren't covered up with clothes every day.
+Make sure you apply sunscreen with at least a 6% zinc oxide and a sun protection factor of 30 to all parts of the skin that aren't covered up with clothes every day.
 You also need to reapply it every 60 to 80 minutes when outside.

 Dress right.
 Wear a broad-brimmed hat and cover up as much as possible, such as long-sleeved shirts and long pants.